pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 important to lay down as much as possible on a given area, without unduly sacrificing legibility and beauty.
-But it goes with- out saying that any format differing from&nbsp;{%- include columnbreak.html canvas=113 col=2 -%}&nbsp;the usual one-column, six-line-to-the-inch, pica or elite typescript format will be more expensive to prepare.
+But it goes with- out saying that any format differing from {% include columnbreak.html canvas=113 col=2 %} the usual one-column, six-line-to-the-inch, pica or elite typescript format will be more expensive to prepare.
 In estimating the average mimeographing costs, therefore,